This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

 - If you have a Belgian waffle maker, you’ll need to use 3/4 cup to 1 cup of batter per waffle.
-In this case, the waffles will be much larger and you’ll only get 2 waffles from this batch.
+In this case, the waffles will be much larger, so you’ll get fewer waffles from the batch.
+(Potentially only 2, so double the recipe if you go this route.)

 - To make this recipe vegan, you can replace the egg with a flax egg or 2 tablespoons of arrowroot starch.

 - Buckwheat flour comes in both dark (unhulled) and light (hulled) colors.
-For the best flavor, look for a light-colored buckwheat flour.
+For the best flavor, look for a light-colored buckwheat flour (affiliate link).
 Or you can make your own by grinding buckwheat groats in a coffee grinder or high-speed blender.

 Nutrition